KMKomer/case-study-optimaization-of-ER-waiting-time/README.md

 1- Identify the variables affecting patients' wait time and its distribution

-2- Estimate a descriptive formula that represents the interference of the various variables affecting the waiting time
+2- Build a descriptive model capturing the interactions between different factors affecting patients satisfaction

 3- train a Model to predict future waiting times and crisises that can affect patients' satisfaction